 After a shortstop, the tour will take you to Nemea, where some awarded Greek wines are produced.
 In Nemea, you will visit the archaeological site of Ancient Nemea and the Stadium of Nemea.

 Nemea was very much known in ancient times because of the Panhellenic Games organized in the Temple of Zeus, featuring contests in music, drama, horse riding, and gymnastics.

 Ancient Greeks celebrated athletic religious holidays, organized like the Delphic Games.
 The other known games of the time were the Isthmia and the famous to date Olympic games, which formed the circle of the holy Panhellenic Games.

-Some of the other known varieties produced in the Nemea Wineries are: Plagion, Argous, Pterotou, Peloponnesian, Corinthian, Plagion of Mountainous Corinthia, Klimenti and Iliou.
+Some of the other known varieties produced in the Nemea Wineries are Plagion, Argos, Pterotou, Peloponnesian, Corinthian, Plagion of Mountainous Corinthia, Klimenti, and Iliou.
 These are red wines which are mostly known due to their strong aroma and fruity flavor.

 After the visit to the winery and the wine tasting, we will be driving towards Nafplion, the picturesque town in Argolis that was the first capital city of Greece.
 Here you will have the chance to have free time for lunch or to visit the Palamidi Fortress.

-Nafplion is a wonderful small town, known for its narrow cobblestone streets with the numerous little shops that provide you with either local food and wine products or with amazing hand made objects and artecrafts.
+Nafplion is a wonderful small town, known for its narrow cobblestone streets with the numerous little shops that provide you with either local food and wine products or with amazing hand made objects and arts crafts.

 Important information on the wineries at Nemea

-- Location: The vineyards are cultivated on an altitude of 250-800m to the SE of Corinth.
+- Location: The vineyards are cultivated at an altitude of 250-800m to the SE of Corinth.